Compact reference

 - type declarations, to support all of the following

-- a declaration of the data that the contract stores in the public ledger
+- declarations of the data that the contract stores in the public ledger

 - declarations of